Back to All Events

 Catholic Families & the Arts: A Long & Living Tradition

-Dr. Bronwen McShea is a historian of Catholicism from medieval to modern times.
-She is the author of three books, including her most recent work, Women of the Church: What Every Catholic Should Know (Ignatius Press, 2024).
+Dr. Bronwen McShea is based in New York City and is a historian of Catholicism from medieval to modern times.
+She is the author of three books, including, most recently, Women of the Church: What Every Catholic Should Know (Ignatius Press, 2024).
 Her writings have also appeared in a variety of scholarly and popular forums, the latter including The Wall Street JournalAmerica Magazine, First Things, and The Pillar, where she is a columnist.
 McShea has held teaching and research positions at Columbia University, Princeton University, Loyola University Chicago, and several other institutions.
 She holds a Ph.D. in Early Modern History from Yale University and both a masters in the History of Christianity and B.A. in Intellectual History from Harvard University.
-Independent of her academic career, Ms. McShea also enjoys painting, drawing, and art history.
+McShea also enjoys painting and drawing and has a lifelong interest in art history independent of her academic career.

 Previous